genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/02_grids/01_ag-grid/5-ag-genesis-cell.md

 ## Usage

-We can define `ColDef` objects in different ways, in this example it's being set in the context/component's own class:
+We can define `ColDef` objects in different ways; in this example, it's being set in the context/component's own class:

 ```tsx title="ColDef array setting custom headerName and others"
 const multipleCustomColumnConfigArray: ColDef[] = [